O-Malley-Lab/Zoospore-RNA-Analysis/README.md

 ## Support
-For support with using these scripts, please contact lbutkovich@ucsb.edu.
+For support with using these scripts, please contact butkovichlaza@gmail.com.

 ## Authors and Acknowledgements
 Primary author: Lazarina Butkovich (University of California, Santa Barbara)